 Qualified, experience-oriented offers for information about technical professions are the trademark of the career offensive for engineers in OstWestfalenLippe, BINGO for short, which is well known beyond the region.
 The core of the initiative are the BINGO experience days.
-Once a year, around 1.300 schoolchildren find out more about offers and prospects for technical professions from regional companies.
+Once a year, around 1.300 students get information from regional companies about offers and prospects for technical professions.
 Since 2004, Filmhaus Bielefeld eV has accompanied the BINGO action days with a film project.
 Since then, 25 short films have been made that show the engineering profession and the companies from the curious perspective of the students.

 Student competition in Aachen (Years 11, 12, 13)

 Since 2010, the zdi center ANTalive has given particularly motivated students a practical insight into the professional world of engineers.
 True to the name of the center "Experience applied natural sciences and technology live in the Düren Aachen area", it sends two school teams into a competition at the Aachen University of Applied Sciences.
 This otherwise confronts students from the fourth semester of the Department of Mechanical Engineering and Mechatronics with a real problem from industry.
 With the support of team coaches, the groups have one week to develop a practical solution for the task before it is presented to a jury.